Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Conduct experiments on the measurements of some physical quantities;
+• Conduct experiments on measurements of physical quantities.

 • Draw conclusions from numerical and graphical analysis of data.